contaware/markdown-docs-notes/README.md

 The anchors are derived from the headers like:

-1. Making all letters lowercase
+1. Making all letters lowercase.
-2. Numbers remain as they are
+2. Numbers remain as they are.
-3. Spaces are replaced by hyphens
+3. Spaces are replaced by hyphens.
-4. All other characters are removed
+4. All other characters are removed.
+5. If we have duplicated section names, the first one is linked normally, the second one with `-1` append, the third one with `-2`, ...

 ```md
 [Internal link](#headings)